finbarmaginn/whole-new-world/README.md

  - [x] production build config
  - [x] manifest.json

--"npm i" wasnt installing devDependencies so package.json needs reviewed - could have been a local node environment issue. currently all dependencies - including webpack - are in the dependencies property of package.json-
+_"npm i" wasnt installing devDependencies so package.json needs reviewed - could have been a local node environment issue. currently all dependencies - including webpack - are in the dependencies property of package.json_